TysonChickens/PythonCrashCourse_Notes/Chapter_3/Ch3_IntroLists.md

 ### TRY IT YOURSELF: Modifying Lists

 * **3-4.
 Guest List**: If you could invite anyone, living or deceased, to dinner, who would you invite?
 Make a list that includes at least three people you’d like to invite to dinner.
 Then use your list to print a message to each person, inviting them to dinner.

 * **3-5.
 Changing Guest List**: You just heard that one of your guests can’t make the dinner, so you need to send out a new set of invitations.
 You’ll have to think of someone else to invite.

-  * Start with your program from Exercise * 3-4.
+  * Start with your program from *Exercise 3-4*.
 Add a print() call at the end of your program stating the name of the guest who can’t make it.
   * Modify your list, replacing the name of the guest who can’t make it with the name of the new person you are inviting.
   * Print a second set of invitation messages, one for each person who is still in your list.

 * **3-6.
 More Guests**: You just found a bigger dinner table, so now more space is available.
 Think of three more guests to invite to dinner.
-  * Start with your program from Exercise * 3-4 or Exercise * 3-5.
+  * Start with your program from *Exercise 3-4 or Exercise 3-5*.
 Add a print() call to the end of your program informing people that you found a bigger dinner table.

   * Use insert() to add one new guest to the beginning of your list.
   * Use insert() to add one new guest to the middle of your list.